 If you really want to recover deleted songs from iPod Classic, you need to stop using your iPod Classic as soon as songs are lost.
 Then you can look for a reliable iPod Classic recovery program in the Internet.
 Recoverit Data Recovery is the best one for you.
 It’s able to recover deleted, formatted or corrupted songs from your iPod Classic in 4 simple steps.
 Besides, if you want to recover photos, videos or other files from iPod Classic, this program works too.

 The program is totally compatible with both Windows PC and Mac.
-I’ll perform iPod Classic music recovery with Windows version.
-Looking for a Mac iPod recovery solution?
-Check out this page: Guide to Mac iPod Data Recovery.
+I’ll perform iPod Classic music recovery on Mac.
+Looking for a PC music recovery solution?
+Check out this page: Guide to MP3 Music Recovery.

-After selecting recovery mode, the tool will detect and show partitions/drives on your computer.
+Launch Recoverit data recovery software.
+The tool will detect and show partitions/drives on your computer.
 Select your iPod Classic and click "Start" button to begin scanning for lost songs on it.

 Once you click on "Start" button, it will begin to scan your device.
 After a few seconds, you will see the scan result.
-If not, please turn to do a deep scan with "All-Around Recovery" mode to find more files.
+If not, please turn to a deep scan mode to find more files.

 As soon as the scanning finishes, different types of files on your iPod Classic will be displayed.
 You can preview the recoverable songs and click "Recover" to get them back.

 Following the above steps exactly, your songs from iPod Classic should have been recovered.
 Easy, right?
 That's why we recommend Recoverit Data Recovery to all of you for deleted music recovery.
+By the way, it can be used for camera photo video recovery, too.
 Now, let's have a try?